-- A. Interface between the Macintosh and the printer - B. A complete set of characters for one font, including all styles and sizes - D. The sharpness of an image, in dots per inch (dpi) - E. Displays text on the computer screen - F. A set of characters in one size and style - G. Appears as a collection of black and white dots - H. Converts graphics and text into mathematical formulas instead of bitmaps - I. Expressed in points - J. Area of printer RAM that stores a bitmapped image of the page - K. The characteristics (other than size) that uniquely define the fonts of a single font family - L. Required to translate the 72 dpi screen font to the 300 dpi laser printer resolution - M. Stores the mathematical formulas PostScript uses
+Terr ns Definitions 1.
+Resolution A. Interface between the Macintosh and the printer B. A complete set of characters for one font, including 2.
+Screen Fonts all styles and sizes 3.
+Font D. The sharpness of an image, in dots per inch (dpi) E. Displays text on the computer screen F. A set of characters in one size and style 4.
+Font Family G. Appears as a collection of black and white dots H. Converts graphics and text into mathematical 5.
+Font Style formulas instead of bitmaps I. Expressed in points 6.
+Font Size J. Area of printer RAM that stores a bitmapped image of the page 7.
+Bitmapped Fonts K. The characteristics (other than size) that uniquely define the fonts of a single font family 8.
+Laser Printer Driver L. Required to translate the 72 dpi screen font to the 300 dpi laser printer resolutionM.
+Stores the mathematical formulas PostScript uses 9.
+Laser Prep 10.
+4x Fonts 11.
+QuickDraw 12.
+PostScript 13.
+Page Buffer